dotnet/csharpstandard/standard/classes.md

 #### 15.6.2.3 Reference parameters

 A parameter declared with a `ref` modifier is a reference parameter.
-A reference parameter corresponds to a local reference variable (§ref-span-safety) that gets its initial referent from the corresponding argument supplied in the method invocation.
+A reference parameter is a local reference variable (§ref-span-safety) that gets its initial referent from the corresponding argument supplied in the method invocation.

 *Note*: As with reference variables the referent of a reference parameter can be changed using the ref assignment (`= ref`) operator.